Extensions to Microformats

 Otherwise, "kind" is assumed to be "individual".

 The hCalendar specification is hopelessly incomplete.
-As a result, I have drafted hCalendar 1.1, and Cognition more-or-less supports that.
+As a result, I have drafted hCalendar 1.1, and Swignition more-or-less supports that.

 The type property is parsed, even when an address is given outside an hCard.